+How to ride the CTA.
 We’re lucky to have a fantastic public transportation system in Chicago.
 You can get almost everywhere in the city (and some suburbs) on a train or bus.
 Chicago’s ‘L’ (L stands for elevated) system has eight rapid transit routes and consists of 146 stations over approximately 224.1 miles of track.
 Parts of the ‘L’ run above ground, in subway tunnels and tubes, as well as at grade or in expressway medians.
-Two routes—the Red and Blue Lines—operate 24 hours, every day.
+Two routes, the Red and Blue Lines, operate 24 hours, every day.
+There are 129 bus routes covering 1,536 miles.

 The CTA uses Ventra as it’s payment system.
 You can get Ventra Cards at any Ventra Vending Machine in ‘L’ stations, Ventra Retailers around town, online or by phone.
-These contact-less cards are easy to load and easy to use—you just tap and go.
+These contact-less cards are easy to load with value and easy to use.
+You just tap and go.

-Ventra Cards cost $5, but the cost is returned to you as value as soon as you register your card–online (by computer or smartphone) or by phone.
+Ventra Cards cost $5, but the cost is returned to you, as value on the card, if you register your card online (by computer or smartphone) or by phone within 90 days.
 Transit value can be used for rides on buses and trains, or applied toward the purchase of a pass.
-You can use cash in stations to load your Ventra card or your credit card online.
-Always take your Ventra card out of your wallet to tap on the bus or train reader.
-Readers can pick up some credit cards in your wallet so Ventra may not charge the correct card.
+You can use cash and credit cards in stations to load your Ventra card or credit cards online.

 Ventra Tickets are good only for a limited time and cannot be loaded again once used up.
+Your pass activates the first time you use it and is good for the full length of time from that moment.
 There are single tickets and three passes available that visitors should consider:

-The basic fare for the bus is $2.00.
+The basic bus fare is $2.25.
 You can also buy a transfer.
 It will deduct the .25 from your card when you board another bus.
 You can pay your fare in cash when you board the bus.
-The cash fare is $2.25 and the driver does not have change.
+You cannot buy a transfer with cash.
+If you pay cash and want to transfer to another bus you will have to pay another fare.
+The driver does not have change.
+CTA fares.

 Cheap tip: If you just need to run a couple of quick errands you can ride round trip for the cost of one fare and a transfer or $2.25